openharmony/docs/en/device-dev/kernel/kernel-small-debug-process-cpu.md

     -   If the task is not created, return an error code.

 5. Call  **LOS\_GetAllIrqCpuUsage**  to obtain the CPUP of all interrupts.
-    -   If the CPUP is initialized, disable interrupt, obtain the CPUP in different modes, and then enable interrupt.
+    -   If the CPUP has been initialized, disable interrupt, obtain the CPUP in different modes, and then enable interrupt.
-    -   If CPUP is not initialized or has invalid input parameters, return an error code.
+    -   If CPUP has not been initialized or has invalid input parameters, return an error code.

 ### Development Example<a name="section1765785212310"></a>